Pig (musical project): Discography (partial)

-Several of his albums were originally released in Japan, where he enjoyed considerably more success than in the United States and United Kingdom, but some of those albums were eventually released in the US.
+Several of his albums were originally released in Japan, where he enjoyed considerably more success than in the United States and United Kingdom, though some of those albums were eventually released in the US.

 In 2004 he signed to Grand Recordings for distribution in the UK, under the name "Watts".
 The All Hamerican Pig Show was released in 2011 as a DVD via the Pig website, featuring performances from Pig's 2006 U.S. tour and a complete live performance from Osaka, Japan, 1999.
 The DVD also included the music videos for Painiac and Everything.